Chariots of Fire: Reception

 Since its release, Chariots of Fire has received generally positive reviews from critics.
-As of 2024, the film holds an 83% "Certified Fresh" rating on the review aggregator website Rotten Tomatoes, based on 111 reviews, with a weighted average of 7.7/10.
+As of 2024, the film holds an 84% rating from the review aggregator website Rotten Tomatoes, based on 117 reviews, with a weighted average of 7.8/10.
 The site's consensus reads: "Decidedly slower and less limber than the Olympic runners at the center of its story, Chariots of Fire nevertheless manages to make effectively stirring use of its spiritual and patriotic themes."
-On Metacritic, the film has a score of 78 out of 100 based on 19 critics' reviews, indicating "generally favorable reviews".
+On Metacritic, the film has a score of 78 out of 100 based on 19 critics' reviews.

 For its 2012 re-release, Kate Muir of The Times gave the film five stars, writing: "In a time when drug tests and synthetic fibres have replaced gumption and moral fibre, the tale of two runners competing against each other in the 1924 Olympics has a simple, undiminished power.
 From the opening scene of pale young men racing barefoot along the beach, full of hope and elation, backed by Vangelis's now famous anthem, the film is utterly compelling."

 In its first four weeks at the Odeon Haymarket it grossed £106,484.
 The film was the highest-grossing British film for the year with theatrical rentals of £1,859,480.
 Its gross of almost $59 million in the United States and Canada made it the highest-grossing film import into the US (i.e. a film without any US input) at the time, surpassing Meatballs' $43 million.

-Accolades
+The film was included by the Vatican in a list of important films compiled in 1995, under the category of "Values".

+In 2024, filmmaker Christopher Nolan cited it as one of his favorite films and as one of the sources of inspiration for his film Dunkirk (2017).

+Awards and nominations

 The film was nominated for seven Academy Awards, winning four (including Best Picture).
 When accepting his Oscar for Best Original Screenplay, Colin Welland famously announced "The British are coming".
 It was the first film released by Warner Bros. to win Best Picture since My Fair Lady in 1964.